qunitjs/qunitjs.com/intro.md

 npm test
 ```

-And QUnit will run your test!:
+And QUnit will run your test!

 ```bash
 TAP version 13